When you hold an event in a park, garden or sportsground, you may need to erect structures on the event day.

 We don't allow structures to be pegged or staked in the ground as this may damage our underground irrigation systems.

-Different parks and gardens have different restrictions on the type, size and quantity of the marquee or arbour permitted.
-Refer to the individual parks and gardens to see what is permitted at each park.
+Different parks and gardens have different restrictions on the type, size and quantity of the marquees or arbours permitted.
+Visit our Parks and gardens page to find out what is permitted at each park.

 Vehicles in Council open space